Skip to main content

 We know that choosing a new gender-affirming care provider can sometimes feel overwhelming.
 That’s why we created this guide so you know what to expect.

 First, you’ll be taken to a payment page to pay the £200 joining fee.
-Once you’ve paid the joining fee, you’ll progress to completing an intake form.
+Once you’ve paid the joining fee, you’ll be asked to complete an intake form.

 2. Complete your intake form